holoviz/panel/doc/tutorials/basic/develop_editor.md

 Save the file if you have not already done it.

-Serve the app by running the below command in a terminal.
+Serve the app by running the following command in a terminal.

 ```bash
 panel serve app.py --autoreload